 The purpose of screening is early diagnosis and treatment.
 Screening tests are administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.

 Screening is done with a low-dose CT scan.
-A CT scan is a series of x-rays put together by a computer to create images of the lung.
+A CT scan is a series of x-rays put together by a computer to create images of the lungs.